 Location: Berwick, PA

 We’re still not sure what diamonds have to do with Thanksgiving, but the bling sure gets 2,000 runners up and at ‘em!
 The top seven male and female winners of the challenging 9-mile Run for Diamonds (the fourth oldest road race in America), take home diamond rings and diamond pendants, respectively.
-And for those who miss out on the prized jewels, there’s always free post-race pizza and soda to look forward to!
+And for those who miss out on the prized jewels, there’s always free post-race pizza to look forward to!

 Location: Arlington, TX